 Planning & Process

 In the Quickmail Extranet you can enter and mutate orders, enrich your addresses and with the Quickcode ("Quickleitzahl") as well as generate and download all the necessary forms and bundle labels.
-As soon as your mailing has been delivered, you will find informative reports on the delivered mail items in the extranet and can download data records of undeliverable mail items.
+As soon as your mailing has been delivered, you can download records of undeliverable mailings (redresses).

 Time frame